JakkuSakura/CubiAI/README.md

        --output ./outputs/preview.png
    ```

 The CLI saves intermediate metrics every 50 steps and writes the trained weights to the specified `workdir`.
+Rerunning the train command automatically resumes from the saved checkpoint (including optimizer state) until the requested step or epoch budget is reached.

+Omit `--steps` to run for the specified number of epochs (default `1`).
+Provide `--steps` when you want to cap total optimisation steps across resumptions.

 ## Key Concepts
 - **Motion Descriptor Alignment** – Design or learn a representation that captures head pose and expression changes uniformly across domains (anime, real, parser output).
 Future releases will replace raw RGB conditioning with these descriptors.